-1.1 AAA Overview
+1. 1 AAA Overview

-Access control is the way to control access to the network and services.
+Access control is used to control the users to access OLT or NAS and to limit their service types.
 Authentication, authorization, and accounting (AAA) network security services provide the primary framework through which you set up access control on your OLT or access server.